Get Your Card

 Department Badges: Numerous UO departments, schools and colleges issue ID badges in addition to the UO ID card.
 There is a fee for this card.
 See Department Services for details.

-Campus Cash Card/Gift Card: These are used for guests on campus, for department copy services, and as gifts to others.
+Duck Bucks Card/Gift Card: These are used for guests on campus, for department copy services, and as gifts to others.
 There is a fee for this card.
-Please note the campus cash card/gift card comes with a zero balance and funds need to be deposited prior to card use.
-See Campus Cash Department Services for details.
+Please note the Duck Bucks card/gift card comes with a zero balance and funds need to be deposited prior to card use.
+See Duck Bucks for details.

 Replace Your Card

-If your UO ID card is worn-out or not functioning, please bring it to ID Card Services and we may be able to be replaced it at no charge.
-This does not include cards that have holes punched in them.
+If your UO ID card is worn-out or not functioning, please bring it to ID Card Services.
+If the card if defective, we may be able to replace the card for free; otherwise, there is a $25 fee for all replacements and changes.

 - Students and Dual Admission Students: Initial UO ID card is free

-- Continuing Education Students (CE): Program ID Card is $10 [generally paid for by department index]
+- Continuing and Professional Education Students (CPE): Program ID Card is $10 [generally paid for by department index]

-- Faculty/Staff: Initial UO ID card is free
+- Faculty and Staff: Initial UO ID card is free.

 - Community Card: $10

-- UO Campus Cash Card, Gift Card or Dept. Copy Card: $1
+- Duck Bucks, Gift Card, or Department Copy Card: $1

-We accept cash, checks, Visa/MasterCard and UO Campus Cash.
+We accept cash, checks, Visa and MasterCard, and Duck Bucks.